massimopizzol/moutreach/_posts/2016-11-08-good authorship practices.markdown

 _Bonus, number eight..._

-8) Authorship is a **sensible topic**.
+8) In an _ideal_ world, the previous points would be enough.
+Yet co-authorship is a **sensible topic**.
 Sometimes troubles are inevitable and somebody gets pissed off.
 Seek the advice of a senior colleague or peer in case of serious problems.
 Reading the [Vancouver reccomendations](http://www.icmje.org/icmje-recommendations.pdf) can be of concrete help too.